apiato/documentation/docs/architecture-concepts/container.md

 ## Readme

-Each Container has the option to include a `readme.md` file at its root, which serves to explain the Container's purpose and how to use it.
+Each Container can include a `readme.md` file at its root, which serves to explain the Container's purpose and how to use it.

 To generate new readme files, you may use the `apiato:make:readme` interactive command: